inmanta/examples/lsm-updates/README.md

  - but we will have to explicitly clean up the old one

-This requires detecting the update in the model an emitting cleanup resources.
+This requires detecting the update in the model and emitting cleanup resources.

 ## There is an update procedure that has conflicting states